saa-97/Distributed-Classification-via-Logistic-Regression/README.md

 	- alpha_b (learning rate for bias)
 	- MAXITERS (Maximum Iterations for the update steps)
 	- Now run the python file
-3. You can also choose the decision type of decision boundary in the dataset from the following:
+3. You can also choose the type of decision boundary in the dataset from the following:
 	- ellipse (This is an elliptical boundary, set it to 1 and curve to 0 to choose this)
-	- curve (This is a non-linear curvy boundary, set it to 1 and ellipse to 0 to choose this)
+	- curve (This is a non-linear curved boundary, set it to 1 and ellipse to 0 to choose this)

 ## Task 1.3: Gradient Tracking Method on the Logistic Regression Cost Function